You are reading in the free online book, Fellowship With God in the Sixth Path.

 Step 2) SPIRITUAL OBJECTIVES

-2b) Readers hear someone demonstrate how to read God's words to God.
+Readers hear someone demonstrate how to read God's words to God.
+When you read to God, you pray scripture.
+They may have never heard anyone pray scripture.
 They also heard you interspersed praise into your reading.
 As they hear you praise as you read, they will learn by imitation.
 Offering praise as we read scripture should be our most basic response to God's word.
 When we praise God as we read scripture, we are obeying Hebrews 13:15.

 - "let's offer up a sacrifice of praise to God continually" (Hebrews 13:15).

 Praising God as we read God's word to God feels good!
 That's because we are filled with the Spirit when we praise God!
 (Ephesians 5:15)

 The reader interacts with God using one of two intimate reading methods which were experienced in subchapter 1.1.
 You asked them to read using Path Two (Seeking the Heart of the Passage) or Path Three (Read God's Words to God).
 I will discuss the spiritual objectives of each path separately.